Free Speech Resources

 The “Chicago Statement” is a model free speech policy statement that many universities have adopted, affirming their commitment to free expression.
 Read it in its entirety.

-Synopis of the Chicago statement courtesy of the Foundation for Individual Rights and Expression.
+Synopsis of the Chicago statement courtesy of the Foundation for Individual Rights and Expression.

 FIRE, in partnership with New York University’s First Amendment Watch, developed a series of free-to-use modules, videos, and other resources for colleges and universities to use when teaching incoming students about their free speech rights and the principles behind the First Amendment.